Jeremy Peterson (politician)

-Jeremy A. Peterson is an American politician and a Republican member of the Utah House of Representatives representing District 9 since January 1, 2011.
+Jeremy A. Peterson is an American politician and a former Republican member of the Utah House of Representatives representing District 9.
 Peterson lives in Ogden, Utah, with his wife, Kim, and their four children.
 He currently works as a real estate broker with Vesta Real Estate.

 Education

 Peterson earned his BS in marketing from Weber State University.

 Political career

 Peterson was first elected to the House of Representatives on November 2, 2010.

 During the 2016 legislative session, Peterson served on the Business, Economic Development, and Labor Appropriations Subcommittee, the House Law Enforcement and Criminal Justice Committee, and the House Revenue and Taxation Committee.

 2016 sponsored legislation

 Peterson did not floor sponsor any bills during the 2016 Legislative Session.